Discrete Schlesinger Transformations, their Hamiltonian Formulation, and Difference Painlev\'e Equations: Examples

-We also want to emphasise the following point, see also \cite{Sak:2007:PDPEATLF}.
+We also want to stress the following point, see also \cite{Sak:2007:PDPEATLF}.
 Given a discrete Painlev\'e equation, we can determine its type by constructing its space of initial conditions.
 However, there is no converse process, although there are some particularly nice forms (that we call \emph{standard}) of equations of each type, see \cite{Sak:2007:PDPEATLF, GraRamOht:2003:AUDOTAQVADIEATST, Mur:2004:NEFDPE}.
 Further, there can be many \emph{non-equivalent equations} (i.e., equations that can not be transformed into each other by some change of coordinates) of the same type --- such equations can correspond to different translation directions in the affine Weyl group of symmetries of $X$.
 And even when the two different equations are equivalent, finding the actual change of coordinates that will transform one equation into the other can be a very challenging problem.
-In each case, understanding the geometry and the blow-up structure of the space of initial conditions can be of great help in determining the relationship between two different equations of the same type, as we illustrate by the two explicit examples below.
+In each case, understanding the geometry and the blowing-down structure of the space of initial conditions can be of great help in determining the relationship between two different equations of the same type, as we illustrate by two examples in this section.

 For the first example, we consider the Fuchsian equation of matrix size $m=2$ with $n=3$ finite poles and rank-one condition $r_1=r_2=r_3=1$ for the residue matrices at those poles.
-It is well-known that continuous isomonodromic deformations of this system are described by the classical continuous Painlev\'e equation $P_{VI}$, the type of the space of initial conditions is $D_{4}^{(1)}$, and the discrete Painlev\'e V equation d-$P_{V} = $ d-${P}(D_{4}^{(1)})$ appears as B\"acklund transformations of $P_{VI}$.
-Thus, it is reasonable to expect that an elementary Schlesinger transformation of this system is described by d-$P_{V}$, and we explicitly show that this is indeed the case.
+It is well-known that continuous isomonodromic deformations of this system are described by the classical continuous Painlev\'e equation $P_{\text{VI}}$, the type of the space of initial conditions is $D_{4}^{(1)}$, and the discrete Painlev\'e V equation d-$P_{\text{V}} = $ d-${P}(D_{4}^{(1)})$ appears as B\"acklund transformations of $P_{\text{VI}}$.
+Thus, elementary Schlesinger transformations of this system should be described by d-$P_{\text{V}}$, and we explicitly show that this is indeed the case.
+We consider this example using two different parametrizations.
+One parametrization is given by the symplectic coordinates for $P_{\text{VI}}$.
+Unfortunately, in these coordinates the space of initial conditions is not minimal and we need to do blowing-downs in addition to blow-ups.
+Next, we find an isomorphism between the resulting surface $X$ and the Okamoto surface $\tilde{X}$ of the standard form of d-$P_{V}$ by finding an appropriate blowing-down structure in $Pic(X)$ that matches the blowing-down structure of $\tilde{X}$.
+This isomorphism can be used to explicitly find the change of coordinates that will transform one equation into the other, see the recent preprint \cite{CarTak:2012:ANOMORSOFBDS} by A.~Carstea and T.~Takenawa for a more detailed introduction into this technique.
+We then outline how to compute the same example in a different parameterization that seems to be more natural for the discrete case.